 You could also break up the journey after about 3 hours stop off at San Jose del Pacifico for great mountain views, hikes and magic mushrooms!
 If you want to book the transfer and bus to San Jose click here.

-Mexico City – 1 or 2 days
+Back to Mexico City – 1 Day

 My Mexico and Oaxaca itinerary ends by returning to Mexico City for my flight home.

-I was excited to return to CDMX and enjoyed doing all the things I hadn’t got round to on my 1st visit, revisiting some of my favourite cafes and parks and doing some last minute shopping before heading to the airport.
-I enjoyed staying in a different Mexico City neighbourhood to the one I stayed in at first as I got a whole different experience of this fascinating metropolis!
+I was excited to return to CDMX and enjoyed doing all the things I hadn’t got round to on my 1st visit.
+I revisited some of my favourite cafes and parks and did some last minute shopping before heading to the airport.

 Getting from Oaxaca City to Mexico City

 It’s quite straightforward to get from Oaxaca City to Mexico City via a 7 hour bus journey or a 1 hour flight if you need to save time.
+If you flew you could just connect to your international flight home and not spend another night in Mexico City.

 I took the AU bus back to Mexico City which was comfortable, air conditioned and the 7 hour journey offered great views of the countryside.
 It was only 476 MXN whereas the ADO bus is 600 MXN.